x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/activate-a-lagged-mailbox-database-copy-exchange-2013-help.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at <A href="https://go.microsoft.com/fwlink/p/?linkid=60612">Exchange Server</A>.
+Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612).

-## What do you want to do?

 ## Use the Shell to activate a lagged mailbox database copy to a specific point in time